diversen/pebble-framework/README.md

     exit; # exit from mysql-server
     exit; # exit from container

-The framework is tightly coupled against MySQL, so in order to run the tests you will need to edit `config/DB.php` and add a correct database.
+The framework is coupled against MySQL, so in order to run the tests you will need to edit `config/DB.php` and add a correct database.

 Into this database you will need to load `sql/mysql.sql`,